jomartin-999/spring-boot-for-vmware-gemfire/docs/geode-api-ext.md

-When using the Spring programming model and abstractions, it should not be necessary to use VMware GemFire https://geode.apache.org/releases/latest/javadoc\[APIs\] at all — for example, when using the Spring Cache Abstraction for caching or the Spring Data Repository abstraction for DAO development.
+When using the Spring programming model and abstractions, it should not be necessary to use [vmware-gemfire-name] https://geode.apache.org/releases/latest/javadoc\[APIs\] at all — for example, when using the Spring Cache Abstraction for caching or the Spring Data Repository abstraction for DAO development.
 There are many more examples.